“I don't know. Too baggy, if you ask me.”

 When you use "If you ask me" at the beginning of a sentence, it can sound very bold:

-But when you use it at the end of a sentence like in the example at top, it doesn't sound as bold.
-In fact, it can even sound a little shy.
+But when you use it at the end of a sentence, it doesn't sound quite as bold.